MariettaDNP/stats2021_topics/README.md

 * Statistis for data science course (2020).
 This series has some nice sections on types of probability distributions.: https://www.youtube.com/watch?v=sbbYntt5CJk&list=PLG9A6ovzPqX5_fZeBLp6hUUZuHPYcbBsW&index=6&t=24753s
 * Some Newer Jamovi videos (2020) https://www.youtube.com/playlist?list=PLvYqRUmlLZUOSjDKeEiukZWayxpuiFPRp
 * Some pages about statistics in R and other statistics packages https://ssc.wisc.edu/sscc/pubs/stat.htm
+* Some checklists for performing analyses (in context with study design process) https://github.com/cmcntsh/statisticalAnalysisSteps